Why Can’t I Tan? – Everything You Need To Know

 Spray Tans

-Spray tan formulas contain DHA like self-tanners do, and often contain a bronzer as well, which will give you an instant bronzed tone to enjoy while the DHA develops the darker tone over a few hours.
-The bronzer will wash away with the first shower you take.
+Spray tan formulas contain DHA, like self-tanners do, and often include a bronzer as well, which provides an instant bronzed tone to enjoy while the DHA develops a darker tone over a few hours.

 Spray tans will last for up to 2 weeks before fading.